ibm-cloud-docs/key-protect/concepts/importing-keys.md

 Explore your options for creating 256-bit symmetric encryption keys based on your security needs.

-For example, you can use your internal key management system, backed by a FIPS-validated, on-premises hardware security module (HSM), to generate key material before you bring keys to the cloud.
+For example, you can use your internal key management system, backed by an on-premises hardware security module (HSM), to generate key material before you bring keys to the cloud.

 If you're building a proof of concept, you can also use a cryptography toolkit